python-rope/ropemacs/README.txt

 * ``ropemacs-autoimport-modules``: The name of modules whose global names should be cached.  `rope-generate-autoimport-cache' reads this list and fills its cache.
+* ``ropemacs-autoimport-underlineds``: If set, autoimport will cache names starting with underlines, too.

 Keybinding